Does a tattoo hurt?

 tattoo on ribs

-The ribs are a really spicy place.
-It is easily one of the most painful places to get a tattoo.
-However, there can be a difference in how you are going to experience the pain due to the size of the design chosen.
-With small designs on the ribs, people can start to endure the pain more, it's over in no time but it does hurt.
-When you go for a large realistic design with many colors, like the Japanese mask below, you are going to have a lot of pain.
-The ribs are a suitable place for larger tattoos that look best on relatively flat skin.
+The ribs are a really tough spot and easily one of the most painful places to get a tattoo.
+How you experience the pain depends on the size of the design.
+Smaller designs on the ribs are often more tolerable; it's over in no time, but does hurt.
+However, if you go for a large realistic design with lots of color, like the Japanese mask above, you're going to be in more pain.
+The ribs are, however, a suitable spot for larger tattoos that look nice on the relatively flat skin.

 shin tattoo